Monaco: Offshore Legal and Tax Regimes

 Employment and Residence

-Any non-French national wishing to take up employment in Monaco must obtain a work permit from the authorities.
-To obtain a work permit the foreign national must submit a visa application, a contract of employment and evidence of a fixed address in Monaco.
-There are no quotas on the hiring of foreign nationals and work permits are not hard to obtain but Government policy is for priority to be given to residents and nationals of Monaco.
+Any non-French national wishing to take up employment in Monaco must obtain a work permit from the authorities, submitting a visa application, contract of employment and evidence of a fixed address in Monaco.
+There are no quotas on the hiring of foreign nationals and work permits are not hard to obtain, though priority is given to residents and nationals of Monaco.

-A residence permit is usually issued within 45 days from the application and initially is valid for one year and must be renewed annually for the next two years.
-Thereafter the resident permit is granted for three year periods and after having had a residence permit for nine years an applicant is entitled to one which is valid for a period of 10 years.
-A 10 year residence permit entitles the applicant to apply for citizenship.
-Alternatively any person whose father is a national of Monaco can acquire Monegasque nationality as of right.
+A residence permit is usually issued within 45 days of the application.
+It is initially valid for one year and must be renewed annually for the next two years, after which it is granted for three-year periods.
+Once an individual has held a residence permit for nine years, they are entitled to a ten-year residence permit.
+This permit enables the applicant to apply for citizenship.
+Alternatively any person whose father is a national of Monaco can acquire Monégasque nationality by right.

-There are no restrictions on foreigners or locals purchasing real estate in Monaco (except, obviously, your overdraft limit).
+There are no restrictions on foreigners or locals purchasing property in Monaco.